 What makes a Yamaha digital piano a good choice?

-Yamaha are famous for producing some of the world’s best digital pianos.
+Yamaha are famous for producing the most popular digital pianos.
 AvantGrand hybrid are their top range, consisting of four models.
 Yamaha’s AvantGrand (not ‘Avant Garde’, which is often said) have a key mechanism that’s taken from their acoustic pianos, so the feel is as close as you’ll ever get.
 But… take a seat… they’re very pricey!

 The most popular in their digital piano range is the Clavinova.
 These are the pianos we most often get asked about.
 The two ranges are CLP and CVP.
 The CLP series are pianos for the home that have a realistic key feel and sound.
 The CVP series are multi-functional with a large display screen.
 These are more suitable for playing around with different instrument sounds and recording.